MeganHarrison/ai-agent-mastery/README.md

 ### Coming Soon

-Additional modules will be added to the repository as they are released:
+Additional modules will be added to the repository as they are released (schedule is tentative):
 - Module 5: Agent Frontend (Full UI)
 - Module 6: Deploying to the Cloud & Productionizing
 - Module 7: Testing & Evaluation